 - Other statements, such as the Government’s notes of a witness interview.

-It is unclear whether the Government is required to disclose notes, summaries or reports made by government agents of an oral statement made by the witness.
-Depending upon the circumstances and the facts, the Government materials may qualify as statements that have been adopted by the witness.
+At this time, it is unclear whether the Government must disclose other notes, summaries, or reports made by the officers at the time an oral statement is made by a witness.
+This is important because depending on the circumstances and facts, these materials may qualify as statements themselves or influence the witness’s statement.